Farha (film)

-Farha (فرحة) is a 2021 internationally co-produced historical drama film about a Palestinian girl's coming-of-age experience during the Nakba, the 1948 displacement of Palestinians from their homeland.
-The film is directed by Darin J. Sallam, who also wrote it based on a true story that she was told as a child about a girl named Radieh.
-It premiered at the Toronto Film Festival on 14 September 2021 and began streaming on Netflix on 1 December 2022.
+Farha (فرحة) is a 2021 internationally co-produced historical drama film written and directed by Darin J. Sallam.
+The film depicts a Palestinian girl's coming-of-age experience during the Nakba, the 1948 displacement of Palestinians from their homeland.
+Sallam based the screenplay on a true story that she was told as a child about a girl named Radieh.
+It premiered at the Toronto Film Festival on 14 September 2021.

 Plot

-Prior to the 1948 Palestinian exodus, 14-year-old girl Farha plays with other girls in a Palestinian village.
-While other girls are excited about their friend's marriage, Farha dreams about pursuing an education and going to school in the city like her best friend Farida.
-Farha asks her father Abu Farha to register her for school, but her father wants her to get married instead.
-Her uncle Abu Walid is visiting Abu Farha.
-He asks Abu Farha to consider Farha's repeated requests to pursue education.
-During the night, a group of local Palestinian militia visit Abu Farha, who acts as the village chief and mayor.
-They request that he join their cause in fighting during the Nakba.
-Abu Farha refuses, iterating that his main purpose is to take care of his village.
+While other girls are excited about their friend's marriage, 14-year-old Palestinian girl Farha dreams about pursuing education in the city like her best friend Farida.
+Farha demands this from her father Abu Farha, but he wants her to get married instead.
+Her uncle Abu Walid asks Abu Farha to consider Farha's request.
+One night in 1948, a group of local militias visit Abu Farha, who is the village chief and mayor, requesting that he join their fight against the Nakba.
+He refuses since his main purpose is to take care of his village.

-During the wedding of one of Farha's schoolmates, men meet Abu Farha and Farha fears that she has been promised to be wed.
-She confronts her father about the event and demands to be told what occurred.
-Her father tells her that he had accepted her request to pursue education instead and has filled out a registration form for her to join school.
-While celebrating the news with her best friend Farida, sounds of bombs are heard in the distance.
-Farha and Farida run to the village to find it in turmoil with sounds from military speakers asking village inhabitants to evacuate.
-Farha and Farida are found by Abu Farida, who takes them into his car to evacuate.
-He also asks Abu Farha to evacuate, but he refuses, electing to stay behind and entrusting Farha to the care of Abu Farida.
-As the car is driving away, Farha leaves the car and joins her father.
-Abu Farha takes her back to their home and arms himself with a rifle and locks Farha in the pantry, telling her to stay hidden.
-He tells her that he will collect her when it is safe.
-Farha is locked in the pantry for days without any news from her father, while she continues to hear sounds of bombs and gunshots in the distance and is only able to glance through a hole in the pantry to the house's courtyard.
+During the wedding of Farha's friend, Abu Farha tells her that he had accepted her request to pursue education.
+While celebrating the news with Farida, Zionist militias attack the village; military speakers order the villagers to evacuate.
+Abu Farida takes Farha and Farida into his car to evacuate.
+Abu Farha decides to stay behind and entrusting Abu Farida to look after Farha, although she decides to join her father.
+Abu Farha takes her back home, arms himself with a rifle, and locks Farha in a store room, telling her to stay hidden and promising to take her when it is safe.
+For days, while awaiting news from her father, she continues to hear sounds of warfare and is only able to peer through a hole facing the courtyard.